heysupratim/fairer-email/README.md

 * The pro features have been disabled in this redesign
 * Don't use this build as a daily driver.
 Use the original [app](https://email.faircode.eu/)
 * The Quick setup wizard has been disabled.
+* Only visual modifications made.
+No other code modified.

 ## Download [here](https://github.com/heysupratim/FairerEmail/releases/download/v1/FairerEmail-v1-full-release.apk)